-- Banks, credit card issuers, lenders, collection agencies and peer-to-peer lending sites can furnish positive and negative payment information to credit bureaus.
+- Banks, credit card issuers, lenders, collection agencies and peer-to-peer lending sites.
+Such entities can furnish positive and negative payment information to credit bureaus.

-- Utility companies, telecommunication providers and landlords or rental property managers can report negative information.
-However, they may not be able to report positive information, depending on state law and other regulations.
+- Utility companies, telecommunication providers and landlords or rental property managers.
+Though all can report negative information, they may not be able to report positive information, depending on state law and other regulations.

-Note that Individuals such as friends, family members, business partners, etc., can’t report any payment information.
+Note that individuals such as friends, family members and business partners can’t report any payment information.

 Are Creditors or Lenders Required to Report to Credit Bureaus?

 Creditors and lenders aren’t required by law to report to any credit bureau.
-But most banks, businesses and financial institutions voluntarily report on-time payments, late payments, purchases, loan terms, credit limits, and balances-owed to one or more of the 3 major business bureaus.
+But most banks and financial institutions voluntarily report on-time payments, late payments, purchases, loan terms, credit limits and balances owed to one or more of the 3 major business bureaus.

-Since credit reporting isn’t mandatory, lenders can choose to report to all three credit bureaus, one or 2 of them, or none at all.
+Since credit reporting isn’t mandatory, lenders can choose to report to all 3 credit bureaus, 1 or 2 of them or none at all.
 Also, they don’t have to reveal which credit bureaus they report to.

 Why Do Creditors or Lenders Report to Credit Bureaus?

-The reporting system creates a symbiotic relationship between data furnishers.
-When a lender reports to the credit bureaus, it’s providing valuable information to help its fellow business owners or creditors make informed decisions when extending credits and making promotional offers.
+The credit reporting system creates a symbiotic relationship between data furnishers.
+When a lender or creditor reports to the credit bureaus, it’s providing valuable information to help its fellow business owners or creditors make informed decisions when extending credit and making promotional offers.

-When the lender needs to evaluate a potential borrower, it can in turn leverage the information from these credit bureaus to help evaluate the applicant.
-This can save everyone from selling to customers who are less likely to make payments.
+Once a lender is ready to evaluate a potential borrower, it can leverage the information from the credit bureaus for its assessment.
+This can save everyone from working with customers who are less likely to make payments.

-The more businesses participate in the reporting system, the more accurate the data is and the more everyone can benefit.
-Also, because lenders need to go through a vetting process, being a data furnisher can help demonstrate their credibility and attract more loan seekers.
+The more companies participate in the reporting system, the more accurate the data is and the more everyone can benefit.
+Also, because lenders need to go through a vetting process, being a data furnisher can help demonstrate their credibility and attract more loan seekers to them.